Sanders files for New Hampshire presidential primary

 Sanders was greeted Thursday by supporters at the New Hampshire Statehouse.
 He held a rally after officially signing up.

-The 78-year-old lawmaker captured the 2016 New Hampshire Democratic primary with a 22-point victory but is now working to maintain momentum in a crowded 2020 field.
+The 78-year-old lawmaker captured the 2016 New Hampshire Democratic primary with a 22-point victory.
+He is now working to maintain momentum in a crowded 2020 field.

 Sanders told reporters that he was “proud” of his campaign so far and that he would not take New Hampshire for granted but would run “aggressively” there.